If you are like many small business owners, you might have a little time on your hands during this pandemic.

 Employee goals are important because they support the goals of individual departments which should line up with the implementation of business strategy.

-The beauty of flowing goal responsibility throughout the organization is that it gives every employee an opportunity to participate in the process.
-This responsibility helps employees understand how what they do on a day-to-day basis affects the ability of the organization to achieve corporate objectives.
+The beauty of flowing goal responsibility throughout the organization is that it gives every employee an opportunity to participate in the success of the organization.

-Administrative assistants, in particular, are vital to an organization’s success.
-It is a good use of time to write goals for them and use them to help the organization achieve business strategy.
+Take the time to write goals for them and so they can help the organization achieve its business strategy.

 If you would like to learn more about setting performance goals, check out Perfect Phrases for Setting Performance Goals: Hundreds of Ready-to-Use Goals for Any Performance Plan or Review.

 You can access an editable goal document here.